ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 </details>

-## Task 3 - Bootstrap the Nonsecure world
+## Task 3 - Bootstrap the Nonsecure Mode

-Nonsecure World and Secure World have their own copies of some important things:
+Nonsecure Mode and Secure Mode have their own copies of some important things:

 * They have their own Nested Vector Interrupt Controller (NVIC), which is a memory-mapped peripheral at `0xE000_E100`